cristianmercado19/black-door-chat-service/README.md

 ## Project

-I have just implemented the minimum necessary interfaces for committing the controller's requirements.</br>
+I have just implemented the minimum necessary interfaces for committing the controller's requirements - [MVC](https://github.com/cristianmercado19/black-door-chat-mvc).</br>
-This **ChatService** hides the implementation of `webrtc-adapter/out/adapter.js`</br>
-The complexity of the signialling process, the offer and answer manipulation among others.</br>
+This **ChatService** hides the complexity under `webrtc-adapter/out/adapter.js` implementations.
+Also the signialling process, the offer and answer negotiation among others.</br>
-I personally believe those *265 lines of code* could be reduced if we separate the responsibility of this class.
-As an example, I could extract in a separate class the signaling process.</br>
+I personally believe those *265 lines of code* could be reduced.
+As an example, I could move the signaling process into an other class.</br>
-However, I have decided to keep it as a single class for the moment.
+However, I have decided to keep it as a single class for my own convenience.

 ## Commands